rtmigo/depz/README.md

 ~/path/mylib3

 # the following line will be considered an EXTERNAL
-# dependency, since directory ./requests does not exist:
+# dependency, if directory ./requests does not exist:

 requests
 ```